aws/aws-cdk/packages/aws-cdk-lib/aws-events-targets/README.md

 The code snippet below creates a scheduled event rule that will run the task described in `taskDefinition` every hour.

+By default, ECS tasks run from EventBridge targets will not have tags applied to them.
+You can set the `propagateTags` field to propagate the tags set on the task definition to the task initialized by the event trigger.
+If you want to set tags independent of those applied to the TaskDefinition, you can use the `tags` array.
+Both of these fields can be used together or separately to set tags on the triggered task.

 ```ts
 import * as ecs from "@aws-cdk/aws-ecs"
 declare const cluster: ecs.ICluster